WH correspondent & cronies: 'Native Indians' should 'go back to your country' By Mother Mags Wednesday Aug 02, 2017

 There is no indication that such vicious repression is working though.
 Even as the brutal assault last Sunday night and Monday morning sent dozens of people to area hospitals, more brave people continued to pour into Standing Rock to support the struggle of the Standing Rock Sioux and the many representatives of some 300 US tribes around the country, and the representatives of indigenous peoples from around the world fighting this battle.

 That the president hasn’t already acted to stop the attacks on peaceful protesters speaks volumes about Obama's lack of courage and of principle and of his hypocrisy.
 In 2014, President Obama visited the Standing Rock Sioux, and acknowledged their centuries of abuse by the US government.
-Now, however, that abuse is occurring on this president’s watch, and incredibly, despite the extent of the violence, he has done nothing to stop it.
+Now, however, that abuse is occurring on this president’s watch, and incredibly, despite the extent of the violence, he has 'e nothing to stop it.

 The militarized response to peaceful protest at Standing Rock should stand as a warning to all who would protest America’s slide into totalitarianism.
 What the government will do to Native Americans and their Anglo supporters today is what we can probably expect them to do to any of us who protest in this new Trumpian America.